 Additionally, in regard to the duties involved in day-to-day supervision of interns, it was the view of all parties the Internship Agreement between the University, NSW Teachers Federation and NSW DEC, that the major recompense for mentors is the opportunity for release from classroom teaching for up to half their teaching load for an extended period, freeing them for participation in professional development or other activities within the school.
 A relevant section of the agreement states:

 "As Internship is different from professional experience, it is agreed that, for the purposes of the Agreement, total payment to each Mentor Teacher for services in relation to the Program in a school, shall be at a rate that may vary from the normal rate for professional experience supervision, as stipulated in the Commonwealth Australian Higher Education Practice Teaching Supervision Award, 1990.
-A choice of two full days of professional development courses accredited with the Board of Studies, Teaching & Educational Standards (previously NSW Institute of Teachers) and delivered through the Faculty’s Office of Professional Learning Program will be made available to Mentor Teachers as payment for their professional mentoring work within the Internship.
+A choice of two full days of professional development courses accredited with the NSW Education Standards Authority (NESA) and delivered through the Faculty’s Office of Professional Learning Program will be made available to Mentor Teachers as payment for their professional mentoring work within the Internship.
 Alternatively, a Mentor Teacher may apply to be paid at 0.2 of the Award rate for the duration of the Internship placement period."

 Thus, there are two options for recompense as outlined in the Internship Agreement:

 - Two full-day workshops delivered by the Sydney School of Education and Social Work selected from the available Professional Learning program (see below)

 - Cash payments –

 ○ Primary and secondary schools: overall payment at 0.2 of the Federal

 Award rate for supervision of preservice teachers (currently $22.48 per week